Katamaze/Leap/README.md

 * [Affiliation Network](https://katamaze.com/whmcs/commission-manager/specifications) with multiple [Attribution Models](https://katamaze.com/docs/commission-manager/40/whmcs-affiliates-attribution-model)
 * [SorTable](https://katamaze.com/docs/general/3/whmcs-advanced-filtering), [HereLang](https://katamaze.com/docs/general/2/whmcs-translation-interface), [MagicInput](https://katamaze.com/docs/general/1/whmcs-improved-inputs)

 The list goes on but I think you've got the idea.
 I even maintain documentation in two languages this is [bigger](https://katamaze.com/statistics) than WHMCS one not counting a successful blog.
-All this working alone this obstructive, buggy and encrypted platform that is WHMCS.
+All this working alone on this obstructive, buggy and encrypted platform that is WHMCS.

 On the other hand, the average update of WHMCS contains (not counting bugs) microscopic features that I wouldn't even put in a changelog.
 I mean they one day they presented us the CALENDAR picker as if it was something like going to Mars.
 It's a free jQuery library.
 Any decent developer can implement it in a couple of hours in any system.